ber2/notes/HT/taxclaim/NLP and Custom Audience Quality.md

 ### Other NLP techniques

-There are further [[Natural Language Processing|NLP]] techniques that could be applied in order to extract information of a better quality out of website contents.
+There are further [[NLP]] techniques that could be applied in order to extract information of a better quality out of website contents.
 In particular:

 - [[Sentiment Analysis]] methods could be used to detect whether a keyword features in a URL positively or negatively.
 This would allow us to discern between websites expressing favourable or contrary opinions about a given subject.

-- [[Named Entity Recognition]] methods could be applied to detect URLs related to specific people, places, etc.
+- [[NER]] methods could be applied to detect URLs related to specific people, places, etc.

-Obtaining the contents of a URL involves sending an HTTP request and then processing the response.
-After the response is obtained, the HTML code needs to be cleaned into readable text, which can be then used for NLP purposes.
-And the challenge is doing this at scale, for several million URLs at once.

 ## Advances and Progress Made

+The consideration of the problems described above lead us to develop the proposal for a new product, called [[Scraper]].

+### Proof-of-concept

+### Comparison of Keyword Extraction techniques

+### Audience Quality

+### The Scraper as a product

+In here, we refer to [[Scraper]]

 - Keyword Extraction
 - Scraping